 You can tell a lot about someone’s relationship with God by their relationship with people.

-Question: What other lessons from Jesus’ example do you see?
+Tell me what you think: What other lessons from Jesus’ example do you see?
 To leave a comment, just click here.